ovh/venom/README.md

 You may also include additional steps like a regular user defined executor.

-Custom assertions are executed in an entirely clean context, containing only the following variables:
+User assertions are executed in an entirely clean context, containing only the following variables:
 - `a`: the left operand
 - `b`: the (first) right operand
 - `argv`: the rights operands